bokesyo/CSC4005_2022Fall_Demo/project3_template/README.md

 Bokai Xu

-Thank @Peilin Li and @Yangyang Peng for giving valuable suggestions to this series of templates.
+Thank @Peilin Li, @Yangyang Peng, and @SydianAndrewChen for giving valuable suggestions to this series of templates.